Cochineal

 1967.

-After his usual foray into mural decoration in the 1930s, Jullien came to Aubusson in 1936, became friends with Picart le Doux in 1947, and joined the APCT (Association of Tapestry Cartoon Painters).
-He then devoted himself to tapestry with zeal, creating 167 cartoons, initially figurative, following in the footsteps of Picart le Doux and Saint-Saëns, but later, influenced by the scientific themes he explored, he moved towards abstraction.
-In 1981, two years before his death, he donated his studio to the Departmental Tapestry Museum in Aubusson.
+After the usual passage through wall decoration in the 1930s, Jullien came to Aubusson in 1936, joined Picart le Doux in 1947 and became a member of the A.P.C.T.
+(Association of Painters-Cartoonists of Tapestry).
+He then devoted himself to tapestry with zeal and produced 167 cartoons, initially figurative, following Picart le Doux and Saint-Saëns, then under the influence of the scientific themes addressed, he evolved towards abstraction.
+In 1981, two years before his death, he donated his workshop to the Departmental Museum of Tapestry in Aubusson.

-It was more the sound of the word that Jullien sought for the title than a reference to the flower, violet.
-A contemporary piece, woven in the same format, was "Nasturtium".
+It is more the sound of the word that Jullien sought for the title than a reference to the flower, violet.
+Contemporary, and of the same format, 'Capucine' was woven.